My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 Learn To Leave And Move On Immediately

-Again, your time is precious, if you walk into a thrift shop and can tell right away it’s going to be a bust, don’t spend your time looking around when you could be moving on to a different shop.
+Your time is valuable.
+If you walk into a thrift shop and can tell it’s not going to be a hit, don’t force it.
+Move on to the next one.

 Mix Things Up